stacklane/docs/🗄/Article/models/types.md

 ### Short Form

-To compactly use all defaults for a field, simply assign a [field type](/🗄/Article/models/fields.md) immediately following your field name (all fields are required by default).
+To compactly use all defaults for a field, simply assign a [field type](/🗄/Article/models/fields.md) immediately following the field name (all fields are required by default).

 ```yaml
 fieldName: string